What Homeowners Can Expect in a Product Defect Case

 Use these links to jump to different sections:

-If you have a problem with your house—be it defective or improperly installed windows, shingles, decking, siding, appliances, or so on—you often need to resolve it as soon as possible to avoid further problems.
+If you have a problem with your house—be it a manufacturing defect or improperly installed windows, shingles, decking, siding, appliances, or so on—you often need to resolve it as soon as possible to avoid further problems.
 Unfortunately, lawsuits of this type can take a while to resolve, which is frustrating for homeowners and the attorneys who help them.

 Despite the incongruous timeline, finding knowledgeable help to guide you through this process can save you significant headaches, Segui notes.
 This includes how to protect your home from emergencies such as impending storms, she adds.